speakeztech/mlir-tutorial/docs/tutorials/13-pdll-patterns.md

 ✅ **Declarative with escape hatches:** PDLL doesn't dogmatically enforce pure declarativity.
 The native constraint mechanism explicitly allows "anything [PDLL] doesn't support" to drop into C++ implementations.
 The philosophy: **declare what you can, shell out to imperative code where necessary**.
 This pragmatism acknowledges that pattern languages cannot anticipate every domain need.

-✅ **Evolution from TableGen's limitations:** DRR breaks on fundamental IR constructs—multi-result operations, regions, variadic operands, constant arithmetic during matching.
+✅ **Evolution from TableGen's limitations:** DRR breaks on fundamental IR constructs, multi-result operations, regions, variadic operands, constant arithmetic during matching.
 PDLL exists because these aren't edge cases; they're structural features of real dialects.
 The language represents MLIR's admission that TableGen was the wrong abstraction for complex pattern matching.

 ✅ **Extensibility as architectural goal:** The bytecode model reframes pattern matching from compile-time artifact (DRR generates C++) to runtime service (PDLL loads bytecode).
-This shift enables a future where "the user [can pass] their own patterns to the compiler without having to rebuild it"—treating optimization as configuration rather than compilation.
+This shift enables a future where "the user [can pass] their own patterns to the compiler without having to rebuild it", treating optimization as configuration rather than compilation.

 ✅ **Incomplete but evolving:** Jeremy's honest assessment notes missing features (arithmetic/logic/comparison have RFCs but aren't implemented, regions and dialect conversion have no RFC yet) and unclear documentation requiring implementer consultation.
 PDLL is a work-in-progress, not a finished specification.